ironbar/arc25/docs/05_Solution_Summary.md

 and being the [first team to score above 10% in the challenge](https://x.com/guille_bar/status/1910307180093354427).

-To achieve this, I simply took the solution for ARC24 from the Architects and made a few small modifications.
+To achieve this, I simply took the solution for ARC24 from the Architects and made a few small modifications:

-- Apply test-time training to each task individually, instead of training for a group of tasks together
+- Apply test-time training to each task individually, instead of training for a group of tasks together.
-- Modify it to work efficiently on 4 GPUs
+- Modify it to work efficiently on 4 GPUs.
-- Hyperparameter tuning
+- Hyperparameter tuning.

 These results showed the power of test-time training, being able to beat the mighty o3 and establishing a strong baseline for the rest of the challenge.